Indo-Fijians: Labels: Unifying an identity

 'Indians' in Fiji were originally defined by the constitution of Fiji as anybody who can trace, through either the male or the female line, their ancestry back to anywhere on the Indian subcontinent and all government documents used this name.

 However, in August 2008, shortly before the proposed People's Charter for Change, Peace and Progress was due to be released to the public, it was announced that it recommended a change in the name of Fiji's citizens.
 If the proposal were adopted, all citizens of Fiji, whatever their ethnicity, would be called "Fijians".
-The Cabinet at its meeting on 30 June 2010 approved the Fijian Affairs [Amendment] Decree 2010.
-The new law effectively replaces the word 'Fijian' or 'indigenous' or 'indigenous Fijian' with the word 'iTaukei' in all written laws, and all official documentation when referring to the original and native settlers of Fiji.
+The Cabinet, at its meeting on 30 June 2010, approved the Fijian Affairs [Amendment] Decree 2010.
+The new law effectively replaces the words 'Fijian' or 'indigenous' or 'indigenous Fijian' with the word 'iTaukei' in all written laws and all official documentation when referring to the original and native settlers of Fiji.